buildium/css-standards/README.md

 ```

-As you can see, this component contains it's own stylesheet.
+As you can see, this component contains its own stylesheet.
 This is imported into a file in the root components directory called main.less.

 components/main.less is then imported into a styles directory within buildium-base.
 This style directory contains common elements like mixins, variables, and other tools that we'd like access to when writing component specific styles.
 This approach keeps the component specific stylesheets lean, and also reserves a special place to write styles that can be used globally.

 ##Common Variables

-Use common mixins for visual behaviors that are likely repeated throughout the site such as colors, box-shadow, border-radius, etc...
+Use common mixins for visual behaviors that are likely repeated throughout the site such as colors, box-shadow, border-radius, etc.

-All colors should be defined as common variables, and we store them in buildium-base/styles/variables/colors.less
+All colors should be defined as common variables, and we store them in buildium-base/styles/variables/colors.less.

 ##Naming

-We use the Block Element Modifier (BEM) naming convention.
+We use the <a href="http://csswizardry.com/2013/01/mindbemding-getting-your-head-round-bem-syntax/">Block Element Modifier (BEM)</a> naming convention.
 BEM-style names are, in general, very descriptive.
 They also provide a way of indicating hierarchy without the side-effects of nesting classes and causing specificity battles.
 Finally, BEM is very conducive to creating a component-based UI (which we strive for in our Angular-based code).

-block__element-modifier
+Class names in BEM follow this pattern: block__element--modifier.

 Always try to make class names meaningful -- "large" is better than 600, "primary" is better than blue.